 On October 23, 2015, the New York Office of the Attorney General (the "NY AG") began an investigation of TWC's advertised Internet speeds and other Internet product advertising.
 On February 1, 2017, the NY AG filed suit in the Supreme Court for the State of New York alleging that TWC's advertising of Internet speeds was false and misleading.
 The suit seeks restitution and injunctive relief.
-The Company's motion to dismiss the NY AG's complaint was denied by the trial court and the Company has appealed the ruling.
 The Company intends to defend itself vigorously.
 Although no assurances can be made that such defenses would ultimately be successful, the Company does not expect that the outcome of this litigation will have a material adverse effect on its operations, financial condition or cash flows.